GSA/cf-backup-manager/README.md

 #### restore ['<db_flags>'] <service_type> <service_name> <backup_path>

 Restore the named backup to the specified service.
+In most cases, you should **restore to a new service** instead of restoring to an existing service and then rename the new service to replace the old one.

 ### Migrations